wix-incubator/react-native-keyboard-tracking-view/README.md

 # Important: deprecation alert
-This library is being deprecated, please start migrating to [RN-UILib](https://github.com/wix/react-native-ui-lib/).
+This library is being deprecated and the repository will not be maintaned, the components have moved to our UI library - please start migrating to [RN-UILib](https://github.com/wix/react-native-ui-lib/).
 If you want to try out our excelent (and constantly improving) UI compoenent library, please use:
 ```
 import {Keyboard} from 'react-native-ui-lib';